 Monitoring Resource Usage

-Scenario: Monitor CPU and memory usage of pods in the default
+Scenario: Monitor CPU and memory usage of pods in the default namespace.

 Steps: